 Some of the nickel plating on the exterior hardware is starting to wear off.
 Could be electro-plated, but seems overkill for a unit such as this.

 The rubber feet are cracked in several places and have been re-vulcanized.
-The screw seen on the bottom of the unit holds the amplifier in place.
+The screw seen on the bottom of the unit holds the amplifier and power cord in place.

 There is a mono headphone jack that works but would need an adapter to convert more modern stereo headphones into mono.

-A collection of images from a reconditioned and modified 4 speed LP and 7" player.
+A collection of images from a reconditioned and modified 4 speed record player.
 Plays 78, 45, 33 1/3 and 16 speed records.
-Has been retro fitted with a magnetic cartridge and passive internal phono preamp and sounds quite loud and very clear.
-Tracks at a modest 3 grams.
+Has been retro fitted with a magnetic cartridge and active internal phono preamp and sounds quite loud and very clear.
+Tracks at a modest 3.1 grams.
+Also has a built in 45 adapter.

 The camera flash makes the unit look more dusty or dirty than it really is.
 You can zoom in on the images if you mouse over them.
 During autoplay zoom is disabled.